 Substance abuse was a term used in The Diagnostic and Statistical Manual of Mental Disorders.
 In 2013, though, the term substance abuse got replaced with substance use disorder.
 Both are defined as the repeated use of alcohol or drugs in a way that causes significant functional or clinical impairments.
 The impairments can include disability, health problems, and the inability to accomplish major responsibilities at home, school, or work.

 The Signs And Symptoms Included In The Substance Abuse Definition

 Over time, the user will develop a drug or alcohol dependence and tolerance.
-As a result, they’ll need more of the drug.
-They’re looking for the same response or high they did the first time they used it.
+As a result, they will need more of the substance to feel the effects.
+They are looking for the same response or high they did the first time they used it.
 This tolerance can eventually lead to an overdose, as people will take more than their body can handle in order to feel the same effects.

 Withdrawal symptoms will also develop over extended periods of substance abuse.
 Withdrawal symptoms will vary from person to person.
 These symptoms can begin within hours after the last dose.
-It ultimately depends on their bodies, what substance they’re using, how long they’ve been using it, and how much is taken at once.
+It ultimately depends on their bodies, what substance they are using, how long they have been using it, and how much is taken at once.
 Symptoms range from mild to severe and can be lethal in some cases.
 In order to avoid withdrawal symptoms, people will continue their drug use even if they encounter consequences for continuing their drug or alcohol intake.